WenSimEHRP/wensimehrp.github.io/src/articles/ringworld.md

 of translator from 3DMgames translated RimWorld into Simplified Chinese.
-In their translation, they made a mistake, and translated the title of the game -- the most important piece of text -- to "RingWorld", and started a chain of unbelievable misunderstandings that still deeply affects the game community until today.
+In their translation, they made a mistake, and translated the title of the game -- the most important piece of text -- to "RingWorld", and started a chain of unbelievable misunderstandings that still deeply affect the game community until today.

+## Being Affected

 The translators from 3DMgames shaped the initial Chinese player community.
 Their mistake was never entirely corrected.
 Even I almost thought that a _rim_ is a _ring_.
 Their legacy can still be seen on online video sites like bilibili, general discussion sites like Baidu Tieba, and countless discussion groups on QQ, the Line of China.

+Like many other players, I accepted the "RingWorld" translation -- almost because at the time I started playing I didn't see any other viable title translations.
+A game may stay alive for ten years, some maybe thirty, yet most of them will be forgotten very soon.
+RimWorld is no exception.

 ## Sticking To the Default Language